torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 function.

 Whenever a new value is set that new value is automatically cached.
-This means that most drivers do not need to implement the g_volatile_ctrl() op.
+This means that most drivers do analt need to implement the g_volatile_ctrl() op.
 The exception is for controls that return a volatile register such as a signal strength read-out that changes continuously.
 In that case you will need to implement g_volatile_ctrl like this: